 Nuclear Receptor Docking Library

-Nuclear Receptor Targeted Library by Life Chemicals comprise compounds selected with protein-ligand docking method.
-For this purpose we have applied Glide software from Schrödinger.
+Nuclear Receptor Targeted Library by Life Chemicals comprises screening compounds selected by protein-ligand docking method.
+For this purpose, we have applied Glide software from Schrödinger.
 Using available crystal structures of nuclear receptors (Estrogen, Androgen, Progesterone, Glucocorticoid, Mineralcorticoid, RAR, RXR, PXR, ROR (-α/γ), LXR, PPAR, Thyroid hormone receptors), a number of H-bond and hydrophobic constraints were assigned, that in combination with electrostatic maps of the binding sites have been used as docking/screening models (Fig. 1).
-To estimate the efficiency of the docking procedure, each model was validated using a reference set (50 to 1,107 compounds, depending on the target) with known nuclear receptor antagonist activity (IC50 lower than 1 µM) as well as a random set of inactive compounds, both extracted from the ChEMBL database.
+To estimate the efficiency of the docking procedure, each model was validated, using a reference set (50 to 1,107 compounds, depending on the target) with known nuclear receptor antagonist activity (IC50 lower than 1 µM), as well as a random set of inactive compounds, both extracted from the ChEMBL database.

 Fig. 1.
 Ligand positions and conformations generated as based on docking results.
-As an example, estrogen (left), progesterone (middle) and PXR (right) receptors were taken to show localization of ligand molecules from the Life Chemicals HTS Compound Collection (F3260-0084 and) are shown in the receptor binding sites (A: compound F3260-0084, estrogen; B: compound F3161-0400, progesterone).
+For an example, the localization of ligand molecules from the Life Chemicals HTS Compound Collection (F3260-0084 and) are shown in the receptor binding sites (A: compound F3260-0084, estrogen; B: compound F3161-0400, progesterone).